Considering an eLearning Solution for your Small and Medium business?

 Identify features and functionality that meet your business needs

 Thus, you should conduct in-house research to define what features of the eLearning platform are crucial for your company and which ones are just nice to have.
-For instance, success and data tracking tools, enhanced security measures, test/assessment capabilities are required options while social learning is a great future.
+For instance, success and data tracking tools, enhanced security measures, and test/assessment capabilities are required options while social learning is a great future.

 When you have a list of the features and functionality, sort the tools according to their priority.
 By doing so, you’ll see the whole picture of what you need now and what features will be needed in the nearest future.
 Not only will that help you save time and money, but you can also keep your nerve.